We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-Radiating a lime colored glow, the peridot is an exquisite green gem made of magnesium-rich mineral olivine.
-In ancient Rome, the peridot had the nickname “evening emerald” because it shows bright green when held close to light.
+Radiating a lime-colored glow, the peridot is an exquisite green gem made of magnesium-rich mineral olivine.
+In ancient Rome, the peridot had the nickname “evening emerald” because it shines bright green when held close to light.

 Peridots are formed deep in the earth’s mantle and only emerge to the earth’s surface through volcanoes.
-On rare occasion, peridots are also found in meteorites.
+On rare occasions, peridots are also found in meteorites.

 The richness of green color depends on how much iron is present in the composition.
-Peridots range from yellowish green like the stone in this ring to brownish green.
+Peridots range from yellowish green to brownish green.

 Less durable than diamonds and rubies, peridot still maintains a 6.5 to 7 on the Mohs scale, making them durable enough for frequent or everyday wear.